kammce/RoverCore-S/modules/arm/READMEarm.txt

 	All motors, except for the base, should act as joints in an arm, and thus not be able to rotate infinitely.
 That means that all but the Base motor should be in "JOINT-MODE" which is acheived by setting non-zero minimum/maximum limits to the angular positions of the motors.
 This is done by assigning those non-zero values to CW(Address 0x06) and CCW(Address 0x08), respectively as min and max.

 **Setup Note:
-	The Dynamixels won't initially be set to these respective addresses, so you'll have to connect to each one manually to set them to these values!!
+	The Dynamixels won't initially be set to these respective IDs, so you'll have to connect to each one manually to set them to these values!!

 **Packet Formatting Note:
 	In Lowest and Highest Byte systems (see http://support.robotis.com/en/techsupport_eng.htm#software/dynamixelsdk.htm, example 10),